a-paxton/living-documents/README.md

 * `r_library_installation.r`: This file is called by the toy reproducible report to install required libraries.

+### Jupyter notebooks (directory: `jupyter-notebooks`)

+Running the Jupyter notebooks is much more straightforward than opening the R markdown files.
+To open, simply click on the name of the file, and it will open the Jupyter notebook in a new tab.

+In this directory, you'll find three files:

+* `jupyter_notebook-basic.ipynb`: Start here.
+Playing around with this file will give you a very basic introduction to the Jupyter notebook format and its components.

+* `jupyter_notebook-fake_experiment_data_generator.ipynb`: Once you're done with
+  introduction, try this more realistic (but still toy) R markdown.
+The demonstration will walk you through using the notebook by generating toy data (provided also by default in the `data/` directory) used by various R markdown files.

+* `test-external-script.py`: A standalone Python script that is used in the basic Jupyter notebook.

 ## Further reading and more examples

 * About RStudio and R markdown: